aterreno/ruby-interview-prep/README.md

 # ruby-interview-prep

-Uses rspec and guard to run the specs: `bundle install` And then `guard`
+Uses rspec and guard to run the specs:

+run `bundle install` and then `guard`